DVLA Licence Check Update: Employer Verification And API

 DVLA Licence Check Update

-The DVLA licence check update is the collective name for a series of changes introduced since 2023 that move driving licence checking from paper and temporary share codes to permanent digital credentials stored in the GOV.UK Wallet and accessible via GOV.UK One Login.
+The DVLA licence check update covers the changes rolled out since 2023 that replace temporary share codes and paper documents with permanent, consent-based digital credentials stored in the GOV.UK Wallet.

 Table 1 – Old Process vs New Digital Process (2025)